cloudscape-design/jest-preset/README.md

 ```

 Note that if multiple presets provide `transformIgnorePatterns` property, you need to merge it manually.
 By default,
-merge operation extends the ignore paths, you need to make sure that `@cloudscape-design/components` module remains
+merge operation extends the ignore paths, you need to make sure that the modules defined in [jest-preset.js](./jest-preset.js) remain unignored.
-unignored.

 ### Troubleshooting